DenisCorlade19/SoftwareThatMatters/README.md

 # SoftwareThatMatters
+This document contains the code that was used during the [Research Project](https://github.com/TU-Delft-CSE/Research-Project) (2022 edition) of [TU Delft](https://github.com/TU-Delft-CSE).
 ## Instructions
 This document will help one reproduce the results mentioned in Analyzing the Criticality of Maven Packages Through a Time-Dependent Dependency Graph